gr-grey/Genomic-API-for-Model-Evaluation/src/borzoi_GAME/src/evaluator_script_and_utils/README.md

 ## Usage

-We encourage using pre-built containers for this model that are hosted on Zenodo: [[LINK HERE]].
+We encourage using pre-built containers for this model that are hosted on Zenodo: <https://zenodo.org/records/14969579>.

 However, if you are building the container using the provided definition file, ensure you have the following directory structure on the host: